 AIMS: To improve links between the town centre and Northlight.
-To improve the appearance of the approaches to Brierfield & Reedley and enhance the public realm/streetscape, including quality improvements which are sympathetic to the heritage context.
+To improve the appearance of the approaches to Brieffield & Reedley and enhance the public realm/streetscape, including quality improvements which are sympathetic to the heritage context.

-- Priorities are Bridge Street, the railway footbridge & Railway Street/Colne Road junction improvements - Dealing with grot spots and poor commercial site frontages on to key routes, such as the former Stone Yard site - Quality improvements to the approaches will create raise the image of the place to a more positive one - Quality of place improved, supporting Northlight and the place as a visitor destination
+- Priorities are Bridge Street, the railway footbridge & Railway Street/Colne Road junction improvements - Dealing with grot spots and poor commercial site frontages on to key routes, such as the former Stone Yard site - Quality improvements to the approaches and creating a greener environment will raise the image of the place to a more positive one - Quality of place improved, supporting Northlight and the place as a visitor destination